anguyen8/peeb/Data_preparation.md

 ```bash
 python src/rename_birdsoup_images.py --meta_path ${DATA_PATH}/metadata/bird_soup_uncased_v2_no_ebird.h5 --image_path ${DATA_PATH}/images
 ```
-Note that without the images from Macaulay Library at the Cornell Lab of Ornithology, the diversity of the dataset will be reduced and the performance of the model will be lower.
-We use column name `data_source` to indicate the source of the images.
-The value `ebird` indicates the images from Macaulay Library at the Cornell Lab of Ornithology, one can easly exclude these images by filtering the metafile with `'data_source' != 'ebird'` for the rest of the experiments.
+Note that without the images from Macaulay Library at the Cornell Lab of Ornithology, the diversity of the dataset will be reduced, and the performance of the model will be lower.
+We use the column name `data_source` to indicate the source of the images.
+The value `ebird` indicates the images from Macaulay Library at the Cornell Lab of Ornithology; one can easily exclude these images by filtering the metafile with `'data_source' != 'ebird'` for the rest of the experiments.

 ### Step 4: Compute teacher logits